A Venetian Affaire

 *The deposit is refundable if the minimum number of guests is not reached.
 By joining our trips you agree to our T&C.

-Contact us at firstname.lastname@example.org or Pick a convenient time and date below to talk to us, we’d love to meet you!
+Pick a convenient time and date on the right to talk to us live.

 Most travelers do not need a visa for Italy.
 In cases where a Schengen visa is required it will be issued by the Italy embassy in your country of origin.

 All inclusions and exclusions are detailed in the section above.
 This trip is all inclusive except for lunch on days 2 and 3 and additional cicchetti bites on day 3.
-Depending on your arrival and departure times, there may be other meals that you should consider (eg. if you arrive in the morning of Day 1 or depart in the evening of Day 5).
-Alcoholic beverages are not included except for the drinks during the Welcome and Farewell meals, the wine pairing lunch and the welcome cicchetti drink.
+Alcoholic beverages beyond wine are not included during meals.

-This trip requires a medium level of fitness to be able to walk up and down the bridges and streets of Venice, Murano and Burano.
+This trip requires a medium level of fitness to be able to walk up and down the bridges and streets of Venice, Murano and Burano as there is no other form of transportation in Venice.

 This is a female-only small group trip specifically designed for women traveling on their own.
 If you wish to travel with a female friend, partner, family member, etc. they are absolutely welcome, however we are not able to book male travelers on this trip.